ZG089/Re-Malwack/README.md

 ## Requirements

 > [!IMPORTANT]
-> - Stable internet connection. _(You can also install the module without internet, then setup things later after reboot)_
+> - **Stable internet connection.** _(You can also install the module without internet, then setup things later after reboot)_
-> - Mid-Range or high-end device.
+> - and umm...just a working brain.

 > [!CAUTION]
 > - **Do not use this module with any other ad blocker module/app, such as AdAway and Magisk's built-in systemless hosts module.**
-> - **Also, In case module is activated but ads are not blocked in browsers such as chrome, Please enable superuser mode for target browser app then check again**
+> - **In case module is active but ads are not blocked in browsers such as chrome/chromium-based browsers, Please enable superuser mode in KSU manager app for target browser app then try again***

 ## How to use Re-Malwack

 ### Option 1 - Via WebUI

-- Re-Malwack's WebUI can be accesed using [KSU](https://github.com/tiann/KernelSU), [5ec1cff's KSUWebUIStandalone](https://github.com/5ec1cff/KsuWebUIStandalone)/[KOW's Fork of KSUWebUIStandalone](https://github.com/KOWX712/KsuWebUIStandalone), [Apatch](https://github.com/bmax121/APatch) and [MMRL](https://github.com/DerGoogler/MMRL)
+- Re-Malwack WebUI can be accesed using [KSU](https://github.com/tiann/KernelSU), [5ec1cff's KSUWebUIStandalone](https://github.com/5ec1cff/KsuWebUIStandalone)/[KOW's Fork of KSUWebUIStandalone](https://github.com/KOWX712/KsuWebUIStandalone), [Apatch](https://github.com/bmax121/APatch) and [MMRL](https://github.com/DerGoogler/MMRL)

 ### Option 2 - Terminal